top of page

 William C. Atherton at his house in Alice

-The grist mill in Alice was on the eastern side of Town Creek, just north of the waterfall.
-Nearby, within a few hundred yards was an operational gold mine.
+The grist mill in Alice was on the eastern side of Town Creek, north of the waterfall.
+Nearby, within a few hundred yards was an operational goldmine.
 The brothers, masters of engineering that they were, built a 500-foot-long wooden race to bring water to the mill site off the top of the nearby embankment.
 The water came from near where Highway 515 where a small dam helped to channel the water.

 Former gold mine at Alice - operational through the Civil War